becahp/tematres-wp-integration/readme.txt

 = GitHub =

-Please reach out to make pull requests or issues on the <a href="https://github.com/becahp/tematres-wp">Tematres WP GitHub repository</a>.
+Please reach out to make pull requests or issues on the <a href="https://github.com/becahp/tematres-wp-integration">Tematres WP Integration GitHub repository</a>.